As Government Shutdown Drags On, So Do Economic Worries

 "Further, while often federal employees receive back pay, I've no confidence this will be the case when we do return to work," Kendrick says.
 "Finally, while focus has been with federal employees, what is not mentioned is the impact to contractors and vendors.
 Contractors often are forced to take vacation, and if not, are simply unpaid with no back pay at all."

-In Ventura, Calif., Kristie Scarazzo works as a botanist for the U.S. Fish and Wildlife Service – her dream job, for which she recently drained her savings account to move for.
+In Ventura, Calif., Kristie Scarazzo works as a botanist for the U.S. Fish and Wildlife Service — her dream job, for which she recently drained her savings account to move to the area.

 She told NPR's Weekend Edition she's very worried about a longer shutdown.
 To prepare, she filled out a state unemployment application.
 "I've never had public assistance before.
 So I have, you know, mixed feelings about that."